gingerbeardman/gingerbeardman.github.io/_posts/2022-01-12-script-to-quickly-and-automatically-remux-videos-on-synology-nas.md

 ## Bonus

-I've only recently begun to set the faststart movflag on my mp4 files, so my older videos did not have it set.
+I've only recently begun to set the faststart movflag on my mp4 files, which meant my older videos did not have it set.
 So here's an additional script, [faststart.sh](https://gist.github.com/gingerbeardman/59413f3b9d06e0d7a8ccbf3119e7dbdf), to set the faststart movflag on all mp4 files.

 Note: if you have a lot of videos this script will take a long time to complete.
 You can estimate about 30 seconds per video, for a total of (all your videos divided by two) minutes.